george-badia/toy-code/README.md

 Open a terminal and navigate to the directory where the code is located.
 Install the necessary dependencies by running: npm install readline-sync Run the program by executing the following command: node netSalaryCalculator.js Follow the prompts to enter the basic salary and benefits.
-The program will then display the calculated gross salary, PAYE (tax), NHIF deduction, NSSF deduction, and net salary.
+The program will then display the grade of the student.
 ## Technologies Used
 - JavaScript
 - Node.js